platformio/platformio-docs/plus/debug-tools/tumpa.rst

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences

     * - :ref:`framework_espidf`
-      - Espressif IoT Development Framework.
-Official development framework for ESP32.
+      - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.

+    * - :ref:`framework_freertos`
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms

     * - :ref:`framework_freedom-e-sdk`
       - Open Source Software for Developing on the SiFive Freedom E Platform

-    * - :ref:`framework_freertos`
+    * - :ref:`framework_kendryte-freertos-sdk`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms
+      - Kendryte SDK with FreeRTOS support

     * - :ref:`framework_kendryte-standalone-sdk`
       - Kendryte Standalone SDK without OS support

-    * - :ref:`framework_kendryte-freertos-sdk`
-      - Kendryte SDK with FreeRTOS support

     * - :ref:`framework_simba`
-      - Simba is an RTOS and build framework.
-It aims to make embedded programming easy and portable.
+      - Simba is an RTOS and build framework with aims to make embedded programming easy and portable

     * - :ref:`framework_zephyr`
-      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.
+      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind

 Boards
 ------